Azerbaijan–India relations

-Azerbaijan-India relations are the bilateral relations between Azerbaijan and India.
+Azerbaijan–India relations are the bilateral relations between Azerbaijan and India.

 History

-India and Azerbaijan have age-old historical relations and shared traditions.
+India and Azerbaijan have age-old historical relations.
 The medieval Ateshgah fire temple in the vicinity of Baku, with Devanagari and Gurmukhi wall inscriptions, is a surviving proof of the age-old relationship between the two countries.
 The trade links with India led to renewed contacts of the Indian merchants heading towards Europe through the Silk Route.

 Political relations

 During the period when Azerbaijan was a part of the erstwhile Soviet Union, India’s ties with the then Azerbaijan Soviet Socialist Republic were primarily through Moscow.
 India’s Nobel Laureate Rabindranath Tagore, former President Dr. S. Radhakrishnan (as Vice President in 1956) and former Prime Minister Jawaharlal Nehru (in 1961) visited the Azerbaijan Soviet Socialist Republic.

 India recognized Azerbaijan as an independent country in December 1991, soon after it proclaimed its independence from the USSR.
 Diplomatic relations with Azerbaijan were established on 28 February 1992.
 The resident Indian Mission was opened in Baku in March 1999.
 Azerbaijan opened its resident Mission in New Delhi in October 2004.

 India-Azerbaijan relations remained friendly.
 Former Vice President of India, M. Venkaiah Naidu, visited Baku for the NAM Summit from 24-26 October 2019, accompanied by Indian EAM, Dr. S. Jaishankar.
 More recently, met with Azerbaijani Foreign Minister, Jeyhun Bayramov on the sidelines of 19th NAM Summit in Kampala on 19 January 2024.
 Former Indian EAM, Sushma Swaraj, visited Azerbaijan from 4-6 Apr 2018 for attending NAM Ministerial Conference and for a bilateral visit.
 Indian Prime Minister Narendra Modi participated in the online NAM Summit on the theme “United against COVID-19” held at the initiative of Azerbaijani President, on 04 May 2020.

 Anupriya Patel, Minister of State from Commerce and Industry visited Baku for the 6th meeting of the Inter-Governmental Commission, held on 25 Oct 2023.